Fudan-iGEM/2025-wiki/pages/inclusivity.md

 #### Sensory-friendly research design

 Through literature review and our personal experience, we have realized that the existing research methods centered on "medical experience" are insufficient, and patients have more in-depth information worth exploring during the treatment process[^6].
-Therefore,we designed a [**Participatory Mapping & Illness Experience Atlas**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/participatory-mapping-research-materials.pdf) as a sensory-friendly research activity.
+Therefore, we designed a [**Participatory Mapping & Illness Experience Atlas**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/participatory-mapping-research-materials.pdf) as a sensory-friendly research activity.
 Participants—including EB patients—were invited to use one medical encounter as an example, and to describe their journey through care not only in words, but also through drawings, symbols, and embodied metaphors.

 ![Participants express themselves through graffiti.](https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivity2map.webp)

 Building on quantitative survey findings regarding barriers in care, we asked participants to sketch *pathways to hospitals*.
 This method:

-- accommodated elderly participants with limited literacy,
+- Accommodated elderly participants with limited literacy
-- surfaced *intangible local knowledge* and place-based needs (often overlooked in surveys),
+- Surfaced *intangible local knowledge* and place-based needs (often overlooked in surveys)
-- and generated feedback relevant to urban planning and patient navigation systems.
+- Generated feedback relevant to urban planning and patient navigation systems

 From these narratives, we found that **access to accurate information** was the most critical issue: